 - Act in faith to obey what Jesus calls us to do and share with others what he is doing in our lives

-In regards to how we live as the church, we try to continually ask the question: What narrative do we find in Scripture regarding the local church and what patterns or rhythms were intended to be normative (repeated, continued on, etc.)?
+When we think about how and what we are called to be as the church, we try to continually ask the question: What narrative do we find in Scripture regarding the local church and what patterns or rhythms were intended to be normative (repeated, continued on, etc.)?
 We believe that the gathering of the saints (by means of a collective gathering) to worship (through preaching/teaching the Word, music, prayer, honoring the sacraments, etc.) and to celebrate all of life is one of those patterns/rhythms.
 If there is one thing that we see as a potential downfall to the more "organic" approach of "missional church," it's been the undesirable side effect of people neglecting the gathering of the whole church - especially on the sabbath.
-On the flip side, we also don't believe that everything the church does should be an onramp to the Sunday Service.
+On the flip side, we also don't believe that everything the church does should be primarily geared towards a Sunday Service.
 Neither extreme fits with the pattern of the Old and New Testaments description of God's people gathering to worship him together.
-As the Spirit grows The Parish Church, we're excited to gather all of the MC's together on Sunday mornings to worship!
+As the Spirit continues to grow The Parish Church, we're excited to gather all of the MC's together on Sunday mornings to worship!

 the chief shepherd